-E. Internal management control shall be maintained by requiring that gueries of the archived data be approved by one of eight persons: the Signals Intelligence Directorate Deputy Program Manager for Counterterrorism Special Projects Analysis and Production; the Chief or Deputy Chief, Counterterrorism Advanced Analysis Division; or one of the five specially-authorized Counterterrorism Advanced Analysis Shift Coordinators in the Analysis and Production Directorate of the Signals Intelligence Directorate.
-In addition, at least every ninety days, the Department of Justice shall review a sample of NSA's justifications for querying the archived data.
-Telephone numbers that are currently the subject of electronic surveillance authorized by the Foreign Intelligence Surveillance Court (FISC) based on the FISC's finding of probable cause to believe that they are used by agents of
+E. Internal management control shall be maintained by requiring that queries of the archived data be approved by one of the following people: the Signals Intelligence Directorate Deputy Program Manager for Counterterrorism Special Projects Analysis and Production; the Chief or Deputy Chief, Homeland Security Analysis Center; or one of the twenty specially-authorized Homeland Mission Coordinators in the Analysis and Production Directorate of the Signals Intelligence Directorate.
+Telephone identifiers that are the subject of electronic surveillance authorized by the Foreign Intelligence Surveillance Court (FISC) based on the FISC's finding of probable cause to believe that they are used by agents of including those used by U.S. persons, may be deemed approved for metadata querying without approval of an NSA official.
+The preceding sentence shall not apply to the telephone identifiers under surveillance pursuant to any certification of the Director of National Intelligence and the Attorney General pursuant to Section 105B of FISA, as added by the Protect America Act of 2007, or Section 702 of